top of page

 Through the wisdom of Human Design I learned to work WITH, not against, my ND brain.
 Once I leaned in and listened to my unique needs, my life and business began to flourish.
 Once I began to embrace my true nature, my individuality and authenticity, I experienced greater fulfillment and self-acceptance.

 Human Design is not a medical or psychological framework so it can't identify or diagnose conditions like ADHD or Autism.
-But as a spiritual science system it can provide us with valuable insight into our individual energetic makeup and our corresponding cognitive, emotional, and behavioral tendencies, needs and preferences
+But as a spiritual science system it can provide us with valuable insight into our individual energetic makeup and our corresponding cognitive differences -our unique emotional, and behavioral tendencies, needs and preferences

 • sensory sensitivities